CortexDeveloper/ecs-messages/README.md

 Message can be one of three types:

-*OneFrame* - message will live only one frame and then would be deleted.<br/> Removing handled by service.
+**OneFrame** - message will live only one frame and then would be deleted.<br/> Removing handled by service.

-*TimeInterval* - message will live amount of time that was configured on message creation.<br/> Messages with limited lifetime bound to real time.<br/>
+**TimeInterval** - message will live amount of time that was configured on message creation.<br/> Messages with limited lifetime bound to real time.<br/>
 Auto deleting still managed by service.<br/>

-*Unlimited* - unmanaged by service type.<br/>
+**Unlimited** - unmanaged by service type.<br/>
-Special messages that might be useful for cases when you don't know exactly the lifetime.<bt/>
+Special messages that might be useful for cases when you don't know exactly the lifetime.<br/>
 In this case you should manually deal with it and delete message after usage.<br/>

 ### Multiple Worlds

 Messages can be posted via EntityCommandBuffer or EntityManager.
-Both of them belong to some world.
-So, if you want to post message in certain world just use ECB or EM from proper one.
+Both of them belong to some world.<br/> So, if you want to post message in certain world just use ECB or EM from proper one.

 ## Code Examples